2006 timeline of the War in Somalia: December, 2006

 On December 22, 2006, Ethiopian troops were said to be amassing in Galkayo for what might turn into a second front of the war near Puntland.

 On December 23, 2006, 500 Ethiopian troops and 8 tanks were reported to be heading towards Bandiradley.

 On December 24, 2006, Ethiopia admitted its troops are fighting the Islamists.
 Ethiopian warplanes bombed ICU targets in Jawil and Kala-Bayrka 30 km south of Beledweyne in the Hiran region (300 km north of Mogadishu) and also struck Bandiradley, in Mudug (700 km north of Mogadishu).
 According to one witness: "We see planes striking us and heavy fighting on the ground intensifying."

 Twelve men, identified as Ethiopian prisoners of war, were reported taken in Beledweyne.
 Eight Ethiopian aircraft were reported to have struck Beledweyne and its residential areas, causing protests in the streets.
 Ethiopian tanks cut the main Kala-Bayrka road, isolating the town.

 Abdulahi Mire Areys, commander of forces for the semi-autonomous government of Puntland in Bandiradley say they were attacked by the ICU, including mortar fire.

-ICU commander Mohamud Mohamed Jimale ("Aga-Weyne", "Big Feet") said Ethiopians had attacked Bandiradley and the Saddeh-Higlo region of Mudug.
+ICU commander Mohamud Mohamed Jimale ("Aga-Weyne", "Big Feet") said Ethiopians had attacked Bandiradley and the Sadeh Higlo region of Mudug.

 Ethiopian forces, accompanied by the militia of warlord Abdi Qeybdid and the forces of Puntland occupied the ICU barracks of Bandiradley.
 (Abdi Qeybdid was the last warlord ousted from Mogadishu in July, 2006.)
 ICU spokesman Sheik Mohamood Jimale Agoweyne, stated Ethiopian aircraft were basing out of Galkayo airport.

 On December 25, 2006, ICU officer Sheik Abdiqani Qorane Mohammed claimed Islamist forces killed an unspecified number of Ethiopian troops and downed an Ethiopian helicopter gunship at Bandiradley, while spokesman Sheik Asbdrahman Jiunikow admitted the ICU had retreated from Beledweyne, leaving it to advancing Ethiopian forces after a day of battle.
 Fighting was also said to be near Jawil in Hiran.

 Fighting had advanced in the north, between Bandiradley in Mudug and Galinsor just inside the border of Adado district, Galgadud.
 Late in the day, Ethiopian troops had advanced from Galinsor and taken Adado, Galgadud, after the ICU abandoned the town following fierce fighting.